X16Community/x16-smc/README.md

 Reads one byte from flash memory at the target address specified with command offset 0x90.

-The target address is post-incremented after the operation.
+The target address is incremented after the operation.

 Example that reads the value of flash memory address 0 and 1: